English Evaluation Test (EET)

 The EET results are strictly informative: there is no “passing” or “failing.”
 Students taking the EET have been admitted to MIT; the test results will not affect their status as admitted students.
 A student’s EET results may indicate that:

-1. One or more academic English skills are weak enough to need immediate attention.
-A particular course is recommended.
+- One or more academic English skills are weak enough to need immediate attention (inadequate).
+A particular course is strongly recommended.
 Departmental policy and a student’s advisor decide whether and when a student will act on the recommendation.

-2. One or more academic English skills could benefit from some attention, but problems with English will probably not interfere with first year activities at MIT.
-Registering for a particular course is recommended for the future semester.
+- One or more academic English skills could benefit from some attention (limited) but problems with English may not interfere with first year activities at MIT.
+Registering for a particular course is recommended for a future semester..

-3. A student’s academic English skills are proficient and should not prevent him/her from engaging fully in studies and research.
+- A student’s academic English skills are proficient (adequate) for engaging fully in studies and research.
 No course work is recommended.

 What is the relationship between the EET and the Graduate Writing Exam?

-When, as a result of taking both exams, an international student has recommendations for an English language class and a writing class, s/he should first act on the recommendation resulting from the EET.
+Students fulfill the reading and speaking components of the EET by completing the GWE.
+If a student receives recommendations for an English language writing class, such as 21G.219, 21G.225, 21G.227 and 21G.794 Graduate Technical Writing Workshop, s/he should first act on the recommendation resulting from the EET.

 Whom do I contact with administrative questions?